Got any questions about getting tested for hepatitis C and the new easy cure?

 People who inject drugs or share equipment are at high risk of contracting hepatitis C. Hepatitis C has also been contracted from:

-An estimated 40,000 – 45,000 New Zealanders are infected with hepatitis C, and around 25% of them don’t know they are infected.
-Every year there are around one thousand new hepatitis C infections in Aotearoa.
+As many as 25,000 New Zealanders are infected with hepatitis C, and around 25% of them don’t know they are infected.
+Every year there are around 500 new hepatitis C infections in Aotearoa.

 The most common symptoms of hepatitis C are tiredness, nausea, discomfort around the abdomen and yellowing of the eyes and skin.
 But many people with hepatitis C don’t have any symptoms at all, and symptoms may not appear until 15 years or more after someone was initially exposed to the virus.